 After graduating from The University of Tennessee with a Bachelor of Science in Biochemistry, Sarah received her Master of Science in Physician Assistant Studies from South University, where she was recognized with an Academic Achievement Award and served for three years as a Student Ambassador.
 Sarah’s professional experience includes serving as a medical assistant and pediatric neurosurgery physician assistant before coming on board at Chatham Orthopaedic Associates.

 Mary received both her undergraduate and graduate degrees from Western Illinois University, where she graduated magna cum laude in exercise physiology and athletic training.
 She received a second bachelor’s degree in medical science from Alderson Broaddus University, graduating magna cum laude, while working as the head athletic trainer and starting a sports medicine program at the university.
 She was certified as a physician assistant in 1988, and moved to Savannah, GA where she began her career in orthopedic sports medicine.
 Mary received her second master’s degree in physician assistant studies from the University of Nebraska while working simultaneously as a PA and program director/department chair for a physician assistant program.
 Mary has developed numerous sports medicine, athletic training and physician assistant programs.

-Mary’s passion is in sports medicine where she has earned the honor of working with the USA Olympics and Paralympics on 4 different occasions.
-She was instrumental as a members of the medical planning committee for the Atlanta Olympic Games as well as a chief Athletic Trainer in 1996.
+Mary’s passion is in sports medicine where she has earned the honor of working with the USA Olympics and Paralympics on four different occasions.
+She was instrumental as a member of the medical planning committee for the Atlanta Olympic Games and served as a chief athletic trainer in 1996.
 She was selected three times as a member of the USA Paralympic medical staff and is presently the head athletic trainer for the USA MENS Paralympic team.